PRISME-ICM/AMEDYST_stim-master/README.md

 # Matlab/Octave
 MATLAB  : R2011a or superior
 Octave  : GUI not available, Class definition (StimTemplate) is made for MATLAB but not for Octave

+# Triggers
+Arduino Trigger box may e used